instructure/instructure-ui/docs/guides/button-upgrade-guide.md

 #### Note about Codemods

 These complex props are updated by the `updateV7Props` codemod that is described in the v8 docs at <https://instructure.design/#v8-upgrade-guide>.
-These are in the V8 (and later) versions of the InstUI repo.
+These are in the V8 (and newer) versions of the InstUI repo.
 You should run all codemods from the latest version of the InstUI codemods package!
-To do this add [`@instructure/ui-codemods`](https://www.npmjs.com/package/@instructure/ui-codemods) with version `^8` as a `devDependency`, then run with e.g. `npx`: `npx jscodeshift -t ./node_modules/@instructure/ui-codemods/lib/updateV7Props.js` (you can remove this dependecy after you've done running the codemods.)
+To do this add [`@instructure/ui-codemods`](https://www.npmjs.com/package/@instructure/ui-codemods) and `@instructure/instui-config` with version `^8` as a `devDependency`, then run with e.g. `npx`: `npx jscodeshift -t ./node_modules/@instructure/ui-codemods/lib/updateV7Props.js` (you can remove this dependecy after you've done running the codemods.)

 ### Props that need to be upgraded